void-linux/void-docs/README.md

 ## Building

-The [res/build.sh](./res/build.sh) script builds HTML, roff and PDF versions of the Void documentation and the `void-docs.1` man page.
+The `Makefile` builds HTML, roff and PDF versions of the Void documentation and the `void-docs.1` man page.
 It requires the following Void packages:

 - `mdBook`
 - `findutils`
 - `lowdown` (version 0.8.1 or greater)
-- `texlive`
-- `perl`
-- `perl-File-Which`
-- `perl-JSON`
+- `mdbook-typst`
-- `librsvg-utils`
+- `mdbook-linkcheck`
 - `python3-md2gemini`

-In order to build and install these files, set the `PREFIX` and `DESTDIR` environment variables to appropriate values and run `res/build.sh` followed by `res/install.sh`.
+In order to build and install these files, set the `PREFIX` and `DESTDIR` variables to appropriate values and run `make` to build, and `make install` to install.